What is the Situation of the Coronavirus in Morocco?

 - While traveling, you’ll want to stay 3-6 feet away from people coughing and/or sneezing.
 Particles will hang in the air.
 While flying, it’s a good idea to use sanitizer to clean the armrests and tray table as these are rarely desanitized.

 - Keep up to date!
 The CDC keep an updated list of travel notices ranking all countries on a 1 – 4 scale with 1 being business as usual and 4 being avoid at all costs.
-Morocco is currently ranked as a 2 destination, though notably all global travel has been moved to a “3” designation, meaning one should avoid non-essential travel.
+Morocco is currently ranked as a 2 destination, though notably all global travel has been moved to a “3” designation, meaning one should avoid all non-essential travel.

-Should You Purchase Travel Insurance for the Coronavirus?
+Going Forward, Should You Purchase Travel Insurance?

-Even without the coronavirus, JBT recommends our travelers carry travel insurance.
+Even without the coronavirus in Morocco, JBT recommends our travelers carry travel insurance.
 Just before this latest outbreak, we had a couple that had to cancel because of a last-minute medical emergency.
 We were relieved they had good travel insurance and were able to recoup the money they had spent on their dream trip to Morocco—a dream we will still make happen for them, but we’ve just had to postpone until a bit later in the year!
 For immediate travel, insurance companies have stopped selling insurance related to COVID 19 as it is a “known event,” but if you are planning travel further out (like toward the end of 2020 or for 2021), you will likely want to carry a travel insurance policy.